 Each control site will have the standard orienteering kite with a two letter code, a SportIdent control station and a standby pin punch.
-Each team will be issued with an SI-tag.
-SI-tags are small plastic pegs that have an electronic chip in one end.
-The SI-tag is dibbed into the hole in a control station in order for competitors to register that they have visited the control.
+Each team will be issued with an Sport Ident timing tag.
+Timing tags are small plastic pegs that have an electronic chip in one end.
+It is dibbed into the hole in a control station in order for competitors to register that they have visited the control.
 The control station gives an audible bleep and a visual flash to confirm that the dibbing has been successful.

 Some controls will have 2 or 3 stations available to avoid queues – you can punch at any station at a given control point.
 In the unlikely event that the control station doesn’t register, please record your visit on your map using the manual pin punch in the space provided and report the fact to the marshals and after you pass through the finish.

 Many controls will be manned by race officials who will endeavour to record the time of each team passing through the control.
 Please assist the control officials by clearly announcing your team number and class prefix i.e.: E,A,B etc. Teams are requested not to use the control points as resting places or for the consuming of refreshments since this distracts control officials and shows approaching teams where the control sites are.